mxahan/mxahan.github.io/_posts/2020-04-08-Random_Thoughts.md

 ## Reading a Scientific Paper

 Look at the authors name, groups, affiliations, Previous works, PIs.
 Look at the conference/journal or publication platform for particular paper.
 Then start reading.
 My thoughts on approaching the paper to [critical review](https://drive.google.com/file/d/1ZtCiIMHxB-XXlwHbkXsm_uYBx7nPuW41/view?usp=sharing).
 Special thanks to [Professor Asif Salekin](https://asalekin.github.io/) for sharing his initial slides.

+## Be extreme curious about alternatives with drawbacks

+It's more important to guess while taking state-of-the-art knowledge.
+Don't randomly put problems and wrong doing in front.
+Be aware of the probable alternatives ways to do that thing and then come for curiosity to know the alternatives experiments and outcomes.
+Get ideas how you can improve it?
+Where and what to improve?